cktech1me/MBTA-Commuter-Rail-Departures2/README.md

 # MBTA-Commuter-Rail-Departures2
-This is lighter MBTA-Commuter-Rail-Departures.
+This is a simple test webpage of ther MBTA-Commuter-Rail-Departures.
 It use only React.js and Express...
 No Webpack.....

 Instructions:
 1) Download or clone the repository to your local computer.